Lifelong travellers share the transformative power of exploring new destinations. Warning: May inspire wanderlust.

 “I fell in love with the approach,” Ryan says.
 “The sustainability aspect, the social justice aspect… I just fell in love.”
 His role as a junior facilitator quickly turned into a full-time facilitator job, giving way to a thriving travel career.

-Having clocked in time in front of the classroom, she understands the opportunity for learning from travel.
-For her, each trip is an opportunity to learn something new about yourself and the world around you.
+Having clocked in time in front of the classroom, Julie Paquette understands the opportunity for learning from travel.
+Julie, a Montreal-based teacher and seasonal facilitator with ME to WE, sees each trip as an opportunity to learn something new about yourself and the world around you.

 The more Julie experiences, the deeper her passion for knowledge becomes: “It gives me this need and craving to want to learn more and try new things.
 And, I’m constantly being humbled because I realize how much I don’t know about the world… it makes me want to educate myself and others to improve the world.”